phatina/prezto/modules/git/README.md

 ### Index

-  - `gia` adds file contents to the index.
+  - `ga` adds file contents to the index.
-  - `giA` adds file contents to the index interactively.
+  - `gap` adds file contents to the index interactively.
-  - `giu` adds file contents to the index (updates only known files).
+  - `gau` adds file contents to the index (updates only known files).
   - `gid` displays changes between the index and a named commit (diff).
   - `giD` displays changes between the index and a named commit (word diff).
   - `gir` resets the current HEAD to the specified state.